-CGIF was established in 2010 to support the development of debt capital markets in the ASEAN + 3 region by providing financial guarantees on debt issues.
-It commenced operations in 2012 and wrote its first bond guarantee in 2013.
-Its capitalisation of USD1.2 billion is above that of a guarantor with a 'Favourable' operating scale, while its revenue aligns with that of a 'Least Favourable' operating scale.
-However, we regard CGIF as a much larger organisation, based on operational infrastructure, in light of its linkage with ADB.
+CGIF was established in 2010 to support the development of debt capital markets in ASEAN + 3 by providing financial guarantees on debt issues.
+It started operation in 2012 and wrote its first bond guarantee in 2013.
+Its capitalisation of USD1.2 billion is above that of a guarantor with a 'Favourable' operating scale, while revenue is aligned with a 'Least Favourable' operating scale.
+However, we regard CGIF as a much larger organisation, based on operational infrastructure, in light of its linkage with AsDB.